PFAttack: Stealthy Attack Bypassing Group Fairness in Federated Learning: Experiments

-As analyzed in Section \ref{sec:idft}, \tool demonstrates significant stealth capabilities.
-To further evaluate this, we introduced Byzantine-resilient aggregation mechanisms, trimmed mean, trimmed median, and Krum into FairBatch+FairFed.
-As shown in Figure \ref{fig:defense}, \tool still successfully disrupts the fairness of the global model, demonstrating its robustness against detection and filtering by these defense mechanisms.
+To evaluate the stealth capabilities of \tool, which stem from more subtle variations in model weight adjustments, we incorporated Byzantine-resilient aggregation mechanisms, including trimmed mean, trimmed median, and Krum, into FairBatch+FairFed.
+As illustrated in Tab. \ref{tab:defense}, \tool effectively undermines the fairness of the global model, highlighting its resilience against detection and filtering by these defense strategies.